Tandoori Chicken Thighs with Radish and Toasted Mustard Seed Raita

 - ½ yellow onion, diced into large pieces

-- 3-inch piece ginger, diced into small pieces
+- 1 (3 inch) piece fresh ginger, diced into small pieces

 - 3 cloves garlic, roughly chopped